MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/create-snapshot-cloud-discovery-reports.md

 # Create snapshot Cloud Discovery reports
 It is important to upload a log manually and let Cloud App Security parse it before attempting to use the automatic log collector.
+If you don't have a log yet and you want to see a sample of what your log should look like, follow the procedure below, and download a sample log file to see what your log is supposed to look like.

 To create a snapshot report: